ETHICAL ADVERTISING GUIDELINES

 Here are guidelines for applying these rules to specific types of advertisements:

-Safety, efficacy, and recovery periods.
+- Safety, efficacy, and recovery periods.
 Statements assuring safety, effectiveness, and quick recovery may mislead patients who lack appreciation of the risks and adverse effects associated with medical and surgical treatments.
-Such statements should be made only if supported by scientific studies and representative of the typical patient’s experience.
+Such statements should be made only if supported by scientific studies and representatives of the typical patient’s experience.

 - Supplemental training.
 Physicians should advertise continuing medical education only if it has led to new skills that supplement initial specialty training.